Anonymity: Anonymity on the Internet

 Most commentary on the Internet is essentially done anonymously, using unidentifiable pseudonyms.
-However this has been widely discredited in a study by the University of Birmingham, which found that the number of people who use the internet anonymously is statistically the same as the number of people who use the internet to interact with friends or known contacts.
+However, this has been widely discredited in a study by the University of Birmingham, which found that the number of people who use the internet anonymously is statistically the same as the number of people who use the internet to interact with friends or known contacts.
 While these usernames can take on an identity of their own, they are sometimes separated and anonymous from the actual author.
 According to the University of Stockholm this is creating more freedom of expression, and less accountability.
-Wikipedia is collaboratively written mostly by authors using either unidentifiable pseudonyms or IP address identifiers, although a few have used identified pseudonyms or their real names.
+Wikipedia is collaboratively written mostly by authors using either unidentifiable pseudonyms or IP address identifiers, although many Wikipedia editors use their real names instead of pseudonyms.

 However, the Internet was not designed for anonymity: IP addresses serve as virtual mailing addresses, which means that any time any resource on the Internet is accessed, it is accessed from a particular IP address, and the data traffic patterns to and from IP addresses can be intercepted, monitored, and analysed, even if the content of that traffic is encrypted.
 This address can be mapped to a particular Internet Service Provider (ISP), and this ISP can then provide information about what customer that IP address was leased to.
 This does not necessarily implicate a specific individual (because other people could be using that customer's connection, especially if the customer is a public resource, such as a library), but it provides regional information and serves as powerful circumstantial evidence.

 Anonymizing services such as I2P and Tor address the issue of IP tracking.
 In short, they work by encrypting packets within multiple layers of encryption.
 The packet follows a predetermined route through the anonymizing network.
 Each router sees the immediate previous router as the origin and the immediate next router as the destination.
 Thus, no router ever knows both the true origin and destination of the packet.
 This makes these services more secure than centralized anonymizing services (where a central point of knowledge exists).

 Sites such as Chatroulette, Omegle, and Tinder (which pair up random users for a conversation) capitalized on a fascination with anonymity.
 Apps like Yik Yak, Secret and Whisper let people share things anonymously or quasi-anonymously whereas Random let the user to explore the web anonymously.
+Some email providers, like Tuta also offer the ability to create anonymous email accounts which do not require any personal information from the account holder.
 Other sites, however, including Facebook and Google+, ask users to sign in with their legal names.
 In the case of Google+, this requirement led to a controversy known as the nymwars.